prasys/xls2moodle/README.md

 ## templates
 The script reads templates (xml_templates-folder) that were previously exported from moodle.
-If the format changes in the future this processed needs to be repeated.
-In the meantime, do not touch any of the tempalte xmls.
+If the format changes in the future, this process needs to be repeated.
+In the meantime, do not touch any of the xml templates.

 ## known issues
 - latex equation code supported (?)